 The Field Studies Program consists of a series of visits and single-day field trips designed to meet the requirements of the Navy’s International Program Office, the Joint Security Assistance Training (JSAT) Manual and DoD Field Studies Program Guidance in DoDI 5410.17 of 15 September 2006.
 This program gives the international officer a balanced understanding of the United States and an increased awareness of the basic issues of internationally recognized human rights.
 The travel includes exposure to American government institutions, judicial system, human rights, political processes, civil-military relations, the role of the free press and communications media, the diversity of American society and life, the free enterprise system and our free market system across the U.S.

-From 1956 to the present day, NCC has graduated 1,805 officers from ninety-one nations.
-Over 50 percent of NCC alumni have reached flag rank, and 209 have been or now are the chiefs of their respective navies.
-Currently, there are 14 NCC alumni who are serving today as Chiefs of their service.
+From 1956 to the present day, NCC has graduated 2,148 officers from ninety-one nations.
+Approximately 50 percent of NCC alumni have reached flag rank, and 194 have been or now are the chiefs of their respective navies.
 Additionally, NCC alumni include two seated Ministers of Defense, three chiefs of defense (equivalent to the Chairman of the U.S. Joint Chiefs of Staff), and numerous ambassadors, cabinet and congressional level members, other high government officials, and two heads of state.

 The outcome is an active cadre of NCC alumni, who as senior leaders and decision makers use their understanding and personal relationships to build trust and confidence that enhances cooperation, increases access, improves interoperability, and positively influences strategic decision making throughout the world.